Isotopes of thorium: Thorium-229m

 These applications were for a long time impeded by imprecise measurements of the isomeric energy, as laser excitation's exquisite precision makes it difficult to use to search a wide frequency range.
-There were many investigations, both theoretical and experimental, trying to determine the transition energy precisely and to specify other properties of the isomeric state of ^{229}Th (such as the lifetime and the magnetic moment) before the frequency was accurately measured in 2024.
+There were many investigations, both theoretical and experimental, trying to determine the transition energy precisely and to specify other properties of the isomeric state of ^{229}Th (such as its lifetime and magnetic moment), until the frequency was accurately measured in 2024.

+The first prototype nuclear clocks were announced in June 2026.

 History

-Early measurements were performed via gamma ray spectroscopy, producing the 29.5855 keV excited state of ^{229}Th, and measuring the difference in emitted gamma ray energies as it decays to either the ^{229m}Th (90%) or ^{229}Th (10%) isomeric states.
+Early measurements of thorium isomers were performed via gamma ray spectroscopy, producing the 29.5855 keV excited state of ^{229}Th, and measuring the difference in emitted gamma ray energies as it decays to either the ^{229m}Th (90%) or ^{229}Th (10%) isomeric states.
 In 1976, Kroger and Reich sought to understand coriolis force effects in deformed nuclei, and attempted to match thorium's gamma-ray spectrum to theoretical nuclear shape models.
 To their surprise, the known nuclear states could not be reasonably classified into different total angular momentum quantization levels.
 They concluded that some states previously identified as ^{229}Th actually arose from a spin-3/2 nuclear isomer, ^{229m}Th, with a remarkably low excitation energy.

 At that time the energy was inferred to be below 100 eV, purely based on the non-observation of the isomer's direct decay.
 However, in 1990, further measurements led to the conclusion that the energy is almost certainly below 10 eV, making it one of the lowest known isomeric excitation energies.
 In the following years, the energy was further constrained to 3.5±1.0 eV, which was for a long time the accepted energy value.

 Improved gamma ray spectroscopy measurements using an advanced high-resolution X-ray microcalorimeter were carried out in 2007, yielding a new value for the transition energy of 7.6±0.5 eV, corrected to 7.8±0.5 eV in 2009.
-This higher energy has two consequences which had not been considered by earlier attempts to observe emitted photons:
+Earlier attempts to observe emitted photons had been doomed by a failure to consider two consequences of this higher energy: